L3MON4D3/LuaSnip/DOC.md

         [issue#510](https://github.com/L3MON4D3/LuaSnip/issues/510#issuecomment-1209333698) for more information.

 The four fields of `opts` are optional but you need to provide either `init` or  `vars`, and `eager` can't be without `vars`.
-Also you can't use namespaces that override default vars.
+Also, you can't use namespaces that override default vars.

 A simple example to make it more clear: